GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (169) .md

 **At Higher Tiers**:  Each tier beyond its minimum allows you to increease the level of the d4 die (to a d6, then a d8, etc, until it reachs a d12) and/or increase the size of the fan by 1 yard.

 **Critical Failure**: You unintentionally localize the energy... inside of you.
 You suffer a psychic attack with advantage.
 After 1d12 rounds, a sphere of energy explodes out from you a number of feet equal to the spell tier.
 Everything in the sphere suffers a psychic attack, including yourself.

+#### Plasma Ray

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Range**: 50 yards

+**Effect**: You conjure an unstable source of energy and direct it as a ray at a foe within range.
+This inflicts a radiant attack against the target.
+If the attack is a critical hit, it also inflicts the critical hit effect of an electric attack and a fire attack.

+**At Higher Tiers**: Each tier beyond minimum lets you either grant the attck a +1 bonus or grant it a +2 bonus for the purpose of inflicting a critical hit.

+**Critical Failure**: The conjured plasma is unstable, inflicting a a radiant attack against you and an additional attack.
+If the additional attack roll is even, its an electric attack.
+If odd, its a fire attack.
+The radiant attack gains a bonus against you equal to the spell's tier for the purpose of inflicting a critical hit.

 #### Portalence